Chainbing (CBG) Price Tops $0.12 on Major Exchanges

 Chainbing Token Profile

 Chainbing’s genesis date was July 28th, 2020.
 Chainbing’s total supply is 10,000,000,000 tokens and its circulating supply is 503,420,200 tokens.
+Chainbing’s official website is www.chainbing.io.
 Chainbing’s official message board is medium.com/@chainbing.
 Chainbing’s official Twitter account is @chain_bing and its Facebook page is accessible here.
-The official website for Chainbing is www.chainbing.io.

-It is usually not currently possible to buy alternative cryptocurrencies such as Chainbing directly using US dollars.
-Investors seeking to acquire Chainbing should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chainbing using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Chainbing directly using US dollars.
+Investors seeking to trade Chainbing should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chainbing using one of the exchanges listed above.

 Receive News & Updates for Chainbing Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chainbing and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.